Apollo

 4. Traffic moves clockwise around the roundabout.

-5. Watch out for wildlife, especially around dawn, dusk, and when traveling at night.
+5. Watch out for wildlife, especially around dawn, dusk and when travelling at night.
 Country roads and long stretches of the open road are notorious for crossing wildlife.

 6. The blood alcohol content limit in QLD is 0.05%.

-7. Default speed limits in Brisbane are 31 mph for built-up residential areas and 62 mph for roads in rural areas unless indicated otherwise.
-It is not uncommon to drive through areas such as the Brisbane CBD with speed limits of 25 mph.
-School zones also have speed limits reduced to 25 mph during certain hours on school days.
+7. Default speed limits in Brisbane are 50 km/h for built-up residential areas and 100 km/h for roads in rural areas unless indicated otherwise.
+It is not uncommon to drive through areas such as downtown Brisbane with speed limits of 40km/h.
+School zones also have speed limits reduced to 40 km/h during certain hours on school days.
 Always pay attention to posted speed limit signs and adjust your speed accordingly.

 Are there toll roads in Brisbane?